 Now you have everything at your fingertips, all you need to do is implement the plan.
 Consider asking a question at the end of the executive summary, leaving the reader to think about.
 So, now if you are sure that what you have written will bring you what you want in terms of funding, investment or at least reading about your business, make sure you have formatted it properly.

-Well above everything, it will be the content, the strategies and your solid reasons for why the business will be a success that will invite others to invest or be a part of your robust business!
+Well above everything, it will be the content, the strategies and your reasons for why the business will be a success, that will invite others to invest or be a part of your robust business!

-Get your business plan template to start creating your business plan.
+Download a business plan template and start creating your business plan.